dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

     num sequences: 73
     num stills: 0
   --------------------------------------------------------------------------------
-  Writing datablocks to datablock.expt
+  Writing datablocks to imported.expt

 With a single command we have determined that there are 73 individual sequences comprising 2711 total images.
 Running the following command will give us information about each one of these datasets::

-  dials.show datablock.expt
+  dials.show imported.expt

 That was a smooth start, but now things get abruptly more difficult.
 Before we perform the joint analysis, we want to do the individual analysis